viseshrp/fbn/README.md

 # fbn
- Tool to monitor fb groups or pages and notify
+ Tool to monitor fb groups and notify